thecodingaviator/cs333/Project3/README.txt

     Extensions:

-    1. In the cstk.c file's stk_push function, I have added the functionality for the stack to be resized if it is full.
+    1. In the cstk.c file's stk_push function, I have added the functionality for the stack to be resized if it is full (robust stack).
 When the stack reaches its limit, it expands to twice its size.

     I have implemented the functionality in cstk2.c.
 For demonstration, I have set the maximum size variable (CSTK_MAX) to 5.